A comparison of smooth basis constructions for isogeometric analysis: Conclusions and future work

 In this paper, we provide a qualitative and quantitative comparison of unstructured spline constructions for smooth multi-patches in isogeometric analysis.
 The general advantage of unstructured spline constructions over trimming or variational coupling methods is that they are parameter-free, do not require specialized solvers and are typically once constructed in a shape optimization workflow.
 The goal of this paper is to compare the analysis-suitable $G^1$ (AS-$G^1$) the approximate $C^1$ (Approx.~$C^1$), the degenerate patches (D-Patch) and the Almost-$C^1$ constructions with respect to qualitative aspects (i.e. constraints for application) and quantitative aspects (i.e. numerical performance).\\

-From the qualitative analysis, it follows that each method requires a different set of constraints to be satisfied before the constructions can be applied, see \cref{fig:USconstraints,tab:qualitative}.
-Although most constraints can theoretically be satisfied, they are important to keep in mind when applying these methods.
+From the qualitative analysis, it followed that each method required a different set of constraints to be satisfied before the constructions could be applied, see \cref{fig:USconstraints,tab:qualitative}.
 Degree and regularity constraints can be satisfied by knot insertion routines or re-fitting, which are relatively straight-forward.
 The constraint on analysis-suitability for the AS-$G^1$ and the constraint on $G^2$ continuity for the Approx.~$C^1$ method require dedicated reparameterization routines, such as the one presented by \cite{Kapl2018}.
 The fact that D-Patches are restricted to geometries without boundary extraordinary vertices requires redefinition of the quadrilateral mesh.
-Lastly, the fact that the Almost-$C^1$ method is only defined for bi-quadratic bases ($p=2$), restricting inter-element continuity to $C^1$ through the whole domain.
-Depending on the application and the availability of existing routines in software, different unstructured spline constructions are favourable.\\
+Lastly, the fact that the Almost-$C^1$ method is only defined for bi-quadratic bases ($p=2$) restricts the inter-element continuity to $C^1$ through the whole domain.
+Depending on the application and the availability of existing routines in software, different unstructured spline constructions are favourable, depending on the geometric flexibility or desired degree and regularity .\\